esm-tools/pycmor/README.rst

   "Makes CMOR Simple" :-)

-``pycmor`` is designed as a wrapper around various CMORization tools and NetCDF command line tools to make reformatting data into CMIP6 compliant format as simple and flexible as possible.
+``pycmor`` is designed as a wrapper around various CMORization tools and NetCDF command line tools to make reformatting data into CMIP6 and CMIP7 compliant format as simple and flexible as possible.

 The package is designed to be modular and extensible, with a plugin system that allows